-When you write your ad, take some time to think about the challenges, pain points and struggles your audience may be facing.
+When you write your ad, take some time to think about the challenges, pain points and struggles your audience may be experiencing.

 The question “Living Under Matchless Existence?” immediately allows the audience to qualify themselves to be eligible for this freebie.

-In the second part of the text, I go on to tell them exactly what they can expect to see inside the cheat sheet.
-You want to be congruent with what you say on your Facebook ad and landing page.
+In the second part of the ad copy, it tells them what they can expect to see inside the cheat sheet.
+You want to be congruent with what you say on your Facebook ad and have that re-iterated on your landing page.

 This means your landing page should explain to the visitor what they are going to get when they enter their name and email.
 The copy on the landing page states that they are going to get a “Free Tinder & Bumble Cheat Sheet” with a swipe file of “bio profile examples”.

-I also like to throw in some compelling ad copy (like “copy and paste”, “swipe and deploy”) that tells them what they can anticipate when they get their freebie.
+Throw in some compelling ad copy (like “copy and paste”, “swipe and deploy”) so that the user can anticipate when they get their freebie.

 Link Headline & Description